tusharshahrs/pulumi-home/azure-py-subscriptionid-from-resourcegroup/README.md

     pulumi stack output --show-secrets
     ```

-    The subscription id will show up.
+    The Subscription ID will show up.